criso/fbgraph/README.md

 # Facebook Graph API

-Geting data from the graph api
+Nodejs module to access the graph api

 ## About

   I created this, because I wanted to access FB's graph from `node`.
   The libraries I found felt clunky to me, and I needed an excuse to create a node module.

 ## Oh nooooooesss
-  This library doesn't provide any facebook authentication.
+  This library __doesn't__ provide any __facebook authentication__.
   Usually authentication happens in lots of flavours `facebook`, `twitter`, `your own!`, and this problem has already been solved by a variety of modules such as `everyauth`or `connect-auth`

-  Before making calls that require an `access token` be sure to set the token

 ## Installation
     $ npm install fbgraph